kafeijao/Kafe_CVR_Mods/ChatBox/README.md

 `/UserData/Chatbox/` folder (next to the `/Mods` folder).
 Also you can customize the distance when you stop hearing the notifications and volume.

+You can add a boolean to your animator of your avatar named `ChatBox/Typing` or `#ChatBox/Typing` (if you want it local) .
+It will be set to `true` when you're writing a message (ChatBox keyboard opened), and `false` otherwise.

 ---

 ## Credits